-The intro looks like something out of The Mysterious Cities of Gold (yes, I know I’m old), albeit a bit stranger (like an Inca’s head turning into a flute stranger).
+The intro looks like something out of The Mysterious Cities of Gold (yes, I know I’m old), albeit a bit stranger (like an Inca head turning into a flute stranger).

 You start in an asteroid accompanied by the spirit of Huayna Capac (with his head back on somehow), who’ll guide you throughout the game, giving (useless) hints.
 You also have access to a sound test (where you can hear the New Age style soundtrack) and a dictionary for the several terms in Quechua (Inca language) you’ll come across.

 The game is divided in three sections: a dogfight section, where you’ll take control of your ship and either avoid asteroids or fight against Spanish spaceships and the aforementioned galleons; a maze section, where you walk inside temples or one of the galleons and fight the Conquistadores with a futuristic gun of sorts; and a puzzle section, where you have to solve all kinds of puzzles based on Inca rituals.

 The action sections aren’t really that hard once you get the hang of it.
 The hard part comes when trying to find your way throughout the mazes because the walls and the doors all look the same.
 Luckily you have a map which can be accessed by pressing right-click in your mouse.
 But it’s the puzzles that are the hardest part of the game because it involves taking notes of all the hints available and a lot of trial and error.

 The control scheme is by mouse only.
-But it can be a bit disorienting during the action and walking sections because the mouse control feels a bit stiff sometimes.
+But it can feel a bit disorienting during the action and walking sections because the mouse control feels a bit stiff sometimes.

 Luckily, the game isn’t too long and it uses passcodes for every stage.

 So, how does Inca holds up nowadays?
 Graphically, I would say yes, but the sections don’t transition well from one to another and the mouse control could be better.